-Keller constructed earth retention and groundwater control to allow a 12- to 20-foot deep excavation for the MIT.nano Center research facility without effecting the adjacent sensitive structures and utilities.
+Keller constructed earth retention and groundwater control to allow a 12 to 20 foot deep excavation for the MIT.nano Center research facility without affecting the adjacent sensitive structures and utilities.

 Construction of the MIT.nano Center research facility required earth retention and water control for a relatively deep excavation.